ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

               key: option1
       notes:
         - if read in variable context, the file can be interpreted as YAML if the content is valid to the parser.
-        - this lookup does not understand globing --- use the fileglob lookup instead.
+        - this lookup does not understand globbing --- use the fileglob lookup instead.
     """
     from ansible.errors import AnsibleError, AnsibleParserError
     from ansible.plugins.lookup import LookupBase